 This happens when the email id of the sender/recipient is more than 64 characters and in such cases CloudExtend will show the panel where user can select the required entities and proceed with mail attachment.

-This is typical with email Id automatically framed by NetSuite when an email communication is initiated from NetSuite .
+This is typical with email Id automatically created by NetSuite where the email address can be a very long string.

 Manually triggering the selection panel:

 Users can also manually trigger the panel, in case they want to choose a different sender/recipient when attaching the mail, by clicking on the icon as shown below